solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

 ### Task 7 - Secure Azure Synapse Analytics Spark pools

 Azure Synapse Analytics manages the creation and security of new Apache Spark Pools.
 It is recommended that when creating the Azure Synapse Workspace in the **Networking + Security** tab that you enable a managed VNet.
 Doing so will increase the security of the Spark Pools by ensuring both network isolation at the Synapse workspace level, but also at the user isolation level as each pool will be created in its own subnet.

-### Task 8 - Secure Power BI reports

-*** Question: I am thinking that this is established when adding a link (Manage -> Linked Services).
-There is a limit to one Power BI linked service, so I didn't walk through a new one.
-I am making note of this item -> <https://github.com/solliancenet/azure-synapse-analytics-day/blob/master/00-setup-workspace.md#task-5---configure-power-bi> that says in the Power BI Portal to authenticate to the pool using the asa.sql.admin account (I am guessing this needs to be created manually or is it built-in?).
-Any new user added to the workspace must also be set as a Contributor on the Power BI workspace (can do this through adding Synapse_WORKSPACE_Users).
-I don't have sufficient access in the demo lab to see the Users in the Power BI Admin portal, but going through some of the motions on my personal account, it looks like all users need managed through O365.
-I can see where my custom AAD security groups are listed, but not how to add the Synapse_Workspace_Users to the Power BI Contributor role.
-I see in the Power BI Admin portal, the Tenant settings has some security things listed, but nothing like simply adding a group to a role.
-Power BI reports using datasets from Synapse will automatically inherit the security in ASA.
+Be sure to add Spark users to the **Synapse_`Workspace`_SparkAdmins** group to ensure they have the appropriate permissions within Synapse.

 ## Exercise 3 - Securing Azure Synapse Analytics workspace data